Antidiarrheal: Chronic diarrhea

 Chronic diarrhea often persists for greater than a week and may require further work-up from a medical professional.
 When the underlying cause cannot be directly addressed, long-term symptom management using antidiarrheals is often necessary.

 Adverse effects

 Opiates

 Loperamide is effective and safe for treating chronic diarrhea.
 Diphenoxylate and difenoxin work similarly but can affect the brain at high doses, so they're combined with atropine to reduce misuse risks.
 Stronger opiates like morphine or codeine can treat severe diarrhea, but they're rarely prescribed due to the risk of misuse, and careful monitoring is needed.
 While generally safe, even when combined with antibiotics, the use of opiates may slightly increase the risk of acquiring antibiotic-resistant bacteria.

 Bismuth subsalicylate

 Bismuth subsalicylate is commonly used for diarrhea, but long-term use raises safety concerns and should be monitored.
 Bismuth can cause common side effects such as nausea, a bitter taste, diarrhea, and darkened stools.
-Since it is a heavy metal, in may cause encephalopathy in rare cases.
+Since it is a heavy metal, it may cause encephalopathy in rare cases.